tranquility-one/tranquility.one/content/_index.md

   - Create a mailbox by placing a chest on a fencepost
   - Put items in it and type `/mailto <player_name>` to send the items to them
   - Hearts above your mailbox mean _you've got mail!_
+- [Sleep-Most](https://www.spigotmc.org/resources/sleep-most-1-8-1-16-1-configurable-messages-and-percentage.60623/): Only half the players need to sleep to skip the night

+Additionally, we highly recommend that players use the [Optifine](https://optifine.net/) client mod for best performance.

 # Code of Conduct